reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 WMFH (Work Made For Hire) [Law](https://www.owe.com/resources/legalities/4-what-is-work-made-for-hire/)
 >“Work made for hire” is a doctrine created by U.S. Copyright Law.
 Generally, the person who creates a work is considered its “author” and the automatic owner of copyright in that work.
 However, under the work made for hire doctrine, your employer or the company that has commissioned your work, not you, is considered the author and automatic copyright owner of your work.

-One approach to resolving AI related litigation is to bridge an old law to a handle new one.
+One approach to resolving AI related litigation is to bridge an old law to a new one.

 ### Key Takeaways